ultrabend/CdBase/README.md

 If cover are not available you can add another from web url.

 Install is very easy, just unzip the files in your www folder and import the Table.sql in a new database.
-Edit the db_connect.php file with the correct login and pass for the database.
+Edit the medoo.php file with the correct login and pass for your database.

 I change the design because i don't have enough time to work on that, so i choose a simple but cool bootstrap template from startbootstrap.com